Nawaz Sharif: Relations with the military

-From 1981 until 1999, Nawaz enjoyed extremely cordial relations with the Pakistan Armed Forces, and was the only senior civilian leader to have friendly relations with the military establishment during that period.
-However, when Chief of Army Staff General Jehangir Karamat advocated for a National Security Council, Nawaz interpreted this as a conspiracy to return the military to an active political role.
+When Chief of Army Staff General Jehangir Karamat advocated for a National Security Council, Nawaz interpreted this as a conspiracy to return the military to an active political role.

 In October 1998, three months before the end of his term, Karamat was forced to resign.
-This was controversial even within Nawaz's cabinet and was seen as the least-popular moment of Nawaz's administration.
-Military lawyers and civilian law experts saw this as unconstitutional and a violation of military justice code.
-However, Media Minister Syed Mushahid Hussain felt that Pakistan was "finally becoming a normal democratic society", not beholden to its military.
+Media Minister Syed Mushahid Hussain felt that Pakistan was "finally becoming a normal democratic society", not beholden to its military.

 Nawaz promoted General Pervez Musharraf to replace Karamat, also making Musharraf Chairman of the Joint Chiefs despite his lack of seniority.
 Admiral Fasih Bokhari resigned as Chief of Naval Staff in protest.
 Bokhari lodged a protest against the Kargil debacle and called for the court-martial of Musharraf, who Nawaz said acted alone.

 In August, India shot down a Pakistan Navy reconnaissance aircraft in the Atlantique Incident, killing 16 naval officers, the greatest number of combat casualties for the navy since the Indo-Pakistani Naval War of 1971.
 Nawaz failed to gain foreign support against India for the incident, which newly appointed Chief of Naval Staff Admiral Abdul Aziz Mirza viewed as a lack of support for the navy in wartime.
 Nawaz further lost the confidence of the Marines for failing to defend the navy at the International Court of Justice (ICJ) in September.
 Relations with the Air Force likewise deteriorated, when Chief of Air Staff General Parvaiz Mehdi Qureshi accused the prime minister of not consulting the air force in matters critical to national security.

 Two months later, after steadily worsening relations with the Armed Forces, Nawaz was deposed by Musharraf and martial law was established throughout the country.

+In November 2016, Lieutenant General (R) Abdul Qayyum, who Nawaz credits with bringing him into politics, said Nawaz chose Qamar Javed Bajwa as army chief because he wanted someone who supported the democratic system, respected the supremacy of Parliament, and was committed to the "betterment of the country".
+He stated that Bajwa possessed these qualities, which is why Sharif appointed him.